-By the end of February, around 2,700 nursing home patients and staff in Winni peg will have been examined for tuberculosis by the Sana-torium Board's surveys
+By the end of February, around 2,700 nursing home patients and staff in Winnipeg will have been examined for tuberculosis by the Sanatorium Board's surveys branch.

-Thirty-three homes are included in this program which began with the examination of patients and staff in t large nursing homes December and early January and will continue with surveys of the remaining homes during the whole month February.
+Thirty-three homes are included in this program which began with the examination of patients and staff in the large nursing homes and early January and will continue with surveys of the remaining homes during the whole month February.